 Another item below is a postcard of the church addressed to his father Urville M. Mitton whose grandfather was John Mitton aka.”Grover John” of Kent County, Ontario Canada.
-John had emigrated as an infant from Horton-in-Ribblesdale in 1819.
-Horton is about 22 miles northeast from this Great Mitton location along the Ribble river.
+John had emigrated as an infant with his parents, Edmund and Mary Stott from Horton-in-Ribblesdale in 1819.
+Horton is about 22 miles northeast from this Great Mitton location along the Ribble River.

 Click photos to enlarge

-Manley H. Mitton above speaking to the “Vicar” of “ Mytton” Church and author Fredrick George Ackerley in 1937 (post card below confirms date).
-The Rev. Ackerley later published “A History of the Parish of Mitton” (1947) that included the early de Mitton genealogy from the 12th to 14th century.
+Manley H. Mitton above speaking to the “Vicar” of “ Mytton” Church and author Fredrick George Ackerley in 1937 (postcard below confirms date).
+The Rev. Ackerley later published “A History of the Parish of Mitton” (1947) that included the early de Mitton genealogy from the 12th to 14th centuries.
 This photo was taken in front of the Mitton Post office which is now a house for the Mytton church curator.
 The church is right behind and little changed from 1937.

-Below is post card sent to Manley’s father Urville Mitton, grandson of John Mitton known as “Grover John” of Kent County, Ontario.
+Below is a postcard sent to Manley’s father Urville Mitton, grandson of John Mitton known as “Grover John” of Kent County, Ontario.
 Urville was born in Ridgetown, Ontario in Kent county.
-“Grover John, was born in “Horton in Ribblesdale” Yorkshire England approx. 30 or less miles from where these pictures were taken in Great Mitton.
+“Grover John was born in “Horton in Ribblesdale” Yorkshire England approx. 30 or fewer miles from where these pictures were taken in Great Mitton.
 John Mitton immigrated to Canada in 1818.
 It was his son Edmund that wrote down the family genealogy in 1906 that documented the family lines back to Horton and “Squire” Joesph Mitton 1723-92.

 The author of this paper is Manley’s only son, Bruce Floyd Mitton aka.
-“Bruce the Great” and from whom some of the original family history was passed down from his father Manley, from his father Urville and his father Edmund who wrote it down in 1906 and documented by subsequent genealogists.
+“Bruce the Great” and from whom some of the original family histories were passed down from his father Manley, then his father Urville and Urvilles father Edmund who wrote it down in 1906 and documented by subsequent genealogists.